JieyuWu/ToyotaMod/FCA.md

 ### Minimum Speeds

-Car years 2018 and earlier can steer down to 9 mph.
-Years 2019 and later can start steering once it reaches 39 mph, and then steer down to 30 mph.
+Chrysler Pacifica and Jeep Grand Cherokee models years 2017-2018 can steer down to 9 mph.

+Model years 2019 and later can start steering once reaching 39 mph, and then steer down to approximately 30 mph.

 ## Longitudinal Control

 Control over the gas and brakes.

 Longitudinal control is provided by the stock system that came with the car.

+## 2019+ Ram 1500 with ACC and LaneSense

+Ram 1500's with ACC and LaneSense may work with Openpilot.
+A car port has not yet been completed for Ram 1500's, although a bit of data has been collected from them.
+It appears, with the information gathered so far, that it "should" work.
+Owners of Ram 1500's interested in making Openpilot work with their trucks would need a Comma two (c2) and Dev Harness, outfitted with connectors as found in this document: https://1drv.ms/b/s!AhlEjIwibjKfiZojQ_EU934HfcvMHA?e=mOVWBh.

+## 2014-2018 Chrysler 200, 2014-2018 Jeep Cherokee, late model Jeep Renegade, late model Jeep Compass, 2014-2018 Dodge Chargers, 2014-2018 Chrysler 300 equipped with ACC and LaneSense

+These vehicles work with Openpilot via a fork maintained by Discord member, Tunder.
+Those interested should contact Tunder directly, as the fork is highly experimental and in active development.
+It can be found, and forked, from https://github.com/Tundergit/openpilot.git, branch: devel.  *** This implementation does NOT conform to safety standards enforced by Comma.
+Installing and using this fork is at your own risk.
+Owners are encouraged to contribute to further development of this fork.

+Owners of the above vehicles will need a Comma two (c2) and Dev Harness, outfitted with the connectors found in this document: https://1drv.ms/b/s!AhlEjIwibjKfiZoczAAEKfpPBOIE-w?e=SjJmJQ